Seravo/docs/_posts/2015-10-15-data-locations.md

 ├── Vagrantfile # Advanced vagrant environment and scripts packaged in Vagrantfile │
-├── tests # Here you can include tests for your WordPress instance │   └── rspec
+├── tests # Here you can include tests for your WordPress instance │   └── codeception
-│       └── baseline.rb # Our baseline tests use rspec/poltergeist/phantomjs since we have found them very effective.
+│       └── acceptance
+│           ├── console-whitelist.json # Your custom whitelists
-│       └── anything.rb # Your own test suite files can be named anything *.rb.
+│           └── MyTestCept.php         # Your custom tests
 |
 ├── nginx # Here you can have your custom modifications to nginx which are also used in production │   └── examples.conf # Some examples to get started